1jour1vin

 About the wine:

 Minerality and spices dominate the bouquet—at least on the initial nose.
-It unfolds gradually, gaining complexity as the minutes pass, eventually giving way to a myriad of nuances, revealing a world of subtlety and detail.
+It gradually unfolds and gains complexity as the minutes pass, ultimately giving way to a thousand and one nuances, revealing a world of subtlety and detail.
 Salty, even lively, on the attack, the wine impresses with its ability to so skillfully balance softness, depth, and vigor.
-Its acidity, both structuring and incisive, helps anchor the wine and underscores the freshness and power of the terroir.
-Driven by a tannic structure working behind the scenes, the wine stands out for its depth, precision, and crystalline progression.
+Its acidity, both structuring and incisive, helps anchor the wine and underscores both the freshness and the power of the terroir.
+Guided by a tannic structure working behind the scenes, the wine stands out for its depth, precision, and crystalline evolution.
 2028–2050

 No rating available